Anirban1411/Guvi-Internship-Project/README.md

 ## 🏃‍♀️ How to Run

-1.  **Download the Dataset:**
+1.  **Download the Example Dataset:**
     Make sure you have the `AirQualityUCI.csv` file.
 You can download it from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/360/air+quality).
+To use your own data, simply change the file path.

 2.  **Update File Path:**
-    Open the Python script and update the `file_path` variable to the location of your `AirQualityUCI.csv` file.
+    Open the Python script and update the `file_path` variable to the location of your CSV file.
     ```python
     # Example usage
     if __name__ == "__main__":